 Sections 5 and 9: Sexuality Across the Lifespan- J. Krafchick

 We are sexual beings from the moment we are born until we die.
 Cultures around the world have different perspectives and ideas about sexuality.
 We will use a developmental lens to examine changing attitudes about sexuality.
 This seminar will be discussion oriented and guide students towards an understanding of the diversity and breadth of sexuality.
 Students will explore how sexuality is influenced by society, the media, religion, and other institutions.
 We will consider cultural influences on sexual expression, sex as depicted in popular culture, sexual violence, sexual stereotypes, and double standards.

-American gangsters in the twentieth century: this class hopes to suggest larger interpretive guidelines for better understanding the epoch.
-America’s gangsters are best understood not as an aberration, but as an integral part of American history.
-The twentieth century was a time of intense conflict and millennial expectations, and Italians were at the very heart of mobsters, rum-runners and ‘tough guys.’
-Gangsters were not as powerful in the 1920s as is often assumed, nor was law enforcement as much on the defensive.
-The insurgent political and social movements of the last century--including immigrant unrest and governmental power, Prohibition, the Federal Bureau of Investigation, and gambling--drew from even as they sought to transform values and beliefs deeply rooted in American political culture.
-Students will take from this course some sense of how gangsters served for many Americans as fact and fiction, regarding United States history in the last century.
+While making no claim to be offering a total interpretation of the 1960s in America, this class will suggest interpretive guidelines for understanding the decade.
+The 1960s are best examined not as an aberration, but as an integral part of American history.
+It was a time of intense conflict and millennial expectations, similar in many respects to the one Americans endured a century earlier--with results as mixed, ambiguous and frustrated as those produced by the Civil War.
+Liberalism was not as powerful in the 1960s as is often assumed, nor, equally was conservatism as much on the defensive.
+The insurgent political and social movements of the decade--including student unrest and Black Power, the New Left, environmentalism, and feminism--drew from, even as they sought to transform, values and beliefs deeply rooted in American political culture.
+Ideally, students will take from this course how the 1960s served for a generation of Americans as the dramatization of our humanity.

-Sections 7 and 11: Lannea's Puzzle: Understanding Human Sustainability - A. Merline
+Sections 7 and 11: The Power of Community: Understanding Human Sustainability - A. Merline

 In light of allergy concerns, this is a perfume/cologne-free classroom.